Vyral/jon-long/_posts/2019-09-13-your-august-2019-real-estate-market-update.md

 What does this mean for you?
 If you’re a buyer in that $600,000-and-below range, there is going to be plenty of competition for you. **The higher you go in price, the more power you have as a buyer.**

 If you’re a seller, you should know that home values are staying pretty steady.
-What’s keeping them steady is interest rates, but we don’t know when those are going to go up. **Low interest rates gives buyers more purchasing power and increased the pool of buyers that are looking at your home.**
+What’s keeping them steady is interest rates, but we don’t know when those are going to go up. **Low interest rates give buyers more purchasing power and increase the pool of buyers that are looking at your home.**

 If you have any other questions for me about the market or about anything else related to real estate, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.